Call Our Hotline: 732-813-3299

 Gavage or Tube Feedings:

 Premature babies, especially those younger than 32 to 34 weeks gestation, often cannot be fed from the breast or bottle.
-Gavage or tube feedings may be needed until the baby learns to suck effectively.
-For gavage feedings, a small flexible tube is placed into a baby’s nostril or mouth and passed down into the stomach.
+Tube feedings, also known as gavage feedings, may be needed until the baby learns to suck effectively.
+A small flexible tube is placed into a baby’s nostril or mouth and passed down into the stomach.
 The tube is sometimes removed, but may be left in place if feedings are frequent.

-Before each tube feeding, a baby is checked for residual, the amount of milk in the stomach left over from the last feeding.
-If the amount of residual is too high, it may mean the baby is not digesting food well.
+Before each tube feeding, a baby is checked for residuals (GR — gastric residual volume), the amount of milk in the stomach left over from the last feeding.
+If the amount of residual is too high, it may mean the baby is not digesting food well or is perhaps aspirating.

 Nipple Feedings:

 Feeding from breast or bottle can begin as soon as babies are stable and are able to suck effectively.
 Your baby may begin nipple feedings while still being tube fed.
-Even if a baby is able to nipple feed, it can be tiring.
+Even if a baby is able to breastfeed, it can be tiring.
+The process requires patience!
 As your baby increases the amount he or she can take by nipple, the amount in the tube feedings can be decreased.

 Intravenous line (IV):

-Babies may have an IV placed in a hand, foot, or scalp, where veins are easily accessed.
-Tubing connects the IV to a bag containing fluids that are carefully delivered with a pump.
+Babies may have an IV placed in a hand, foot or scalp, where veins are easily accessible.
+Tubing connects the IV to a bag containing fluids which are then carefully delivered with a pump.

 Umbilical Catheter:

-A catheter is placed in a deep vein or artery in the baby’s arm or leg and is used for meeting a baby’s longer-term needs than an IV in the hand or scalp.
+A catheter is placed in a deep vein or artery in the baby’s arm or leg and is used for meeting a baby’s longer-term needs than a standard IV in the hand or scalp.